How to apply for an Academic Technology Approval Scheme (ATAS) certificate, what's involved in the application process and how long it takes.

-Once you have submitted your ATAS application your details will be held on our secure server in accordance with the Data Protection Act (1998).
+Once you have submitted your ATAS application your details will be held on our secure server.
 Once a decision has been made on your application that decision will be shared with UKVI, the Home Office and the HEI you have applied to.
-We will not share your details with anyone else unless there are sufficient grounds under the Data Protection Act (1998).
+We will not share your details with anyone else unless there are sufficient grounds to do so.

 For further information,view our privacy notice